objecttrouve/nexttext/README.md

 ### Disclaimer

-I have no idea whether this algorithm has any academic discourse.
-I'm basically implementing it as an incentive to learn Kotlin.
+I have no idea whether this algorithm has any academic or whatsoever discourse.
+Didn't find it among the top 10 on Google.
+(Or googled the wrong buzzwords.)
+And didn't bother to do any research on the field.
+(Actually, I was just thinking about a pragmatic solution for an imminent task.)
+Giving the algorithm is so trivial, I'm sure it already exists.
+Or otherwise it's just crap.
+I'm implementing it anyway as a nice playground to learn Kotlin.

+So, forgive me and let me know if I plagiarized.

 ## Usage